 In their LS to RAN2 (R1-1913592), RAN1 has described two feasible alternatives on how to signal Q in MIB for NR-U, called Alt 1-2 and Alt 1-4 in the RAN1 agreements.

-In Alt 1-4, the UE interprets the spare bit (plus one other bit) in the Rel-15 MIB in order to determine Q.
+In Alt 1-4, the UE interprets the spare bit (plusthe existing field ssbSubcarrierSpacingCommon ) in the Rel-15 MIB in order to determine Q.

 RAN1 has asked RAN2 on whether there was a consensus in RAN2 for using the spare bit and indicated that RAN1 would adopt Alt 1-2 if there was no such consensus in RAN2.

 RAN2 has discussed the issue in RAN2#109e meeting.
-There was no consensus in RAN2 to use the only spare bit in MIB for signalling of Q. RAN2 is also discussing whether a new MIB for NR-U is needed or not.
+There was no consensus in RAN2 to use the only spare bit in MIB for signalling of Q. RAN2 is also discussing the other options including Alt 1-2 or a new MIB for NR-U.

-RAN2 respectfully asks RAN1 to take the above RAN2 feedback into account.

 2. Actions: